EEG reactivity evaluation practices for adult and pediatric hypoxic-ischemic coma prognostication in North America

 Digital Object Identifier (DOI)

 Amorim, Edilberto; Gilmore, Emily J.; Abend, Nicholas S.; Hahn, Cecil D.; Gaspard, Nicolas; Herman, Susan T.; Hirsch, Lawrence J.; Lee, Jong Woo; Cash, Sydney S.; and Westover, M. Brandon, "EEG reactivity evaluation practices for adult and pediatric hypoxic-ischemic coma prognostication in North America" (2018).
-Neurology Articles.
+Neurology.
 524.